lllzok/Tourism-ESG/prototype.md

-Project name: PolyU Green Visitor - Campus Green Behavior Recording App Prototype
+Project name: PolyU ESG Visitor - Campus ESG Behavior Recording App Prototype

 1. Project goals (The "Why")

 The core goal of this project is to design and develop a static front-end prototype for visitors to The Hong Kong Polytechnic University (PolyU).
-The prototype simulates a mobile web app that uses gamification to encourage and record sustainable behaviors (green actions) on campus, increase visitor engagement and environmental awareness, and showcase PolyU's sustainability efforts and facilities.
+The prototype simulates a mobile web app that uses gamification to encourage and record sustainable behaviors (ESG actions) on campus, increase visitor engagement and environmental awareness, and showcase PolyU's sustainability efforts and facilities.

 Core idea: Turn sustainability into a light, fun and rewarding interactive experience.

 2. Core requirements & features (The "What")

-Design a front-end app with several core pages to record and track two major categories of green behaviors.
-All operations are front-end simulations; no real backend database is required.
+Design a front-end app with several core pages to record and track two major categories of ESG behaviors.
+All operations are front-end simulations;

-Green action recording features to implement:
+ESG action recording features to implement:

-Category A: Green consumption & waste reduction (Green Consumption & Waste Reduction)
+Category A: ESG consumption & waste reduction (ESG Consumption & Waste Reduction)

 Mindful dining: